diaspora/api-documentation/scopes.md

 Each API endpoint requires at least one scope to be granted.
 If the access token used for making a request wasn't granted the scope of the respective endpoint then the response will have a `403` status code and no actual content.

+In this specification each endpoint description contains the name of the scope required to access this endpoint.
+Most of the time this is only one scope.
+However for some types of data like posts the required scope depends on the data visibility (public vs private).
+Besides this, for some endpoints, like streams the dataset in response depends on the set of granted scopes.

 ## Scopes

 ### contacts:read